 Expected scientific impact(s)

 The use of net-zero fuels in future aircraft engines is extremely novel and current designers face challenges due to a lack of data, experience, and well adapted engineering tools.
-Hydrogen and SAF combustion are critical technologies, and the focus of several ongoing European projects (HESTIA, ENABLEH2, CAVENDISH, ALTERNATE).
+Hydrogen and SAF combustion are critical technologies, and the focus of several ongoing European projects both for aero-engines (HESTIA, ENABLEH2, CAVENDISH, ALTERNATE) and land-based gas turbines (FLEX4H2, HyPowerGT, InsigH2t).
 The strong participation of industry in these demonstrates the need to train future experts.
 TITAN addresses this need and will result in the following long-term scientific impacts, meeting all key impact pathways: (i) the creation of high-quality knowledge and scientific understanding of net zero fuel combustion physics, and the theoretical and numerical approaches which can be deployed in a predictive capacity to mitigate stability issues; (ii) strengthened human capital in Research and Innovation (R&I) through the comprehensive training programme with a focus on producing engineers with exceptional qualifications and skills, resulting in enhanced knowledge circulation and talent across the European R&I landscape; (iii) enhanced knowledge diffusion and R&I quality due to the availability of cutting-edge tools and methods, comprehensive user guides, and an emphasis on open-source publication, improving Europe’s long-term competitiveness.
 TITAN will position Europe as a world leader in training future combustion engineers for a low carbon future and as a centre of excellence in hydrogen and SAF combustion science, and thermoacoustics.

 The project will build on the work conducted in other European projects not only by significantly advancing our understanding of combustion physics for net zero fuels, but also by delivering a unique set of widely accessible (many open source) tools that will permit engine manufacturers to perform rapid design and optimisation, regardless of fuel type.
 The toolset will span various levels of cost, accuracy, and computational time, effectively covering typical development program needs.
 Low-order models are essential during preliminary design to gain rapid insights.
 New models will be developed in TITAN to better predict the behaviour of the flow, flame and acoustics, and couple these to understand system stability.
 At the opposite scale, high-fidelity simulations accurately capture the physics with fewer assumptions.
 TITAN will improve the predictive ability of both LES and RANS simulation methodologies.
-Data assimilation and machine learning tools will be used establish a standard framework for reducing high dimensional data into universally used key parameters, leveraging the abundant and often under-exploited data from simulations, lab-scale experiments, or real engines.
+Data assimilation and machine learning tools will be used to establish a standard framework for reducing high dimensional data into universally used key parameters, leveraging the abundant and often under-exploited data from simulations, lab-scale experiments, or real engines.
 This will be then leveraged to improve the quality of the RANS approach.
 Combining network modelling, acoustic damper optimisation, and adjoint Helmholtz solvers with either shape or topological optimisation will provide multiple complementary approaches to mitigate thermoacoustic instability.
 The creation of knowledge will be quantified through peer-reviewed scientific publications which advance the current state-of-the-art.
 The consortium has a demonstrated record of success in publishing high impact, timely, well-cited work, much of which remains at the core of the thermoacoustics field.
+The project is also likely to spur the growth of new research areas, in areas such as geometry optimisation and data assimilation for the prediction and control of thermoacoustic instabilities.